 Yakutian Laika Health and Conditions

-The Yakutian Laika is a dog breed that is rather healthy, and it is usually plagued by issues that may be painful, but they can be lived with.
+The Yakutian Laika is a rather healthy dog breed, and it is usually plagued by issues that may be painful, but they can be lived with.

 - Eye problems

 - Hip Dysplasia